zurutech/zurutech.github.io/_posts/2020-09-08-continuous-integration-with-unreal-engine-4.md

 ### Shell executor

 The shell executor is just "the current machine".
-Thus, we can install [GitLab Runner on macOS](https://docs.gitlab.com/runner/install/osx.html) and manually install all the dependencies that are, in our case, only unreal engine and the xcode toolchain.
+Thus, we can install [GitLab Runner on macOS](https://docs.gitlab.com/runner/install/osx.html) and manually install all the dependencies that are, in our case, only unreal engine and the Xcode toolchain.
 Differently from the Docker executor, the Shell executor have several disadvantages:

 - No isolation at all.